Successful application - what next?

 - For participants who are new to the College a UROP registration allows access to College student facing services (e.g. ID Card; Library; ICT account) so that participants can make the best of their time with the College.

-The UROP Research Experience Registration Form (available here) is composed of 3 sections:
+The UROP Research Experience Registration Form (use the lastest version available here) is composed of 3 sections:

-You will need to have agreed the following with your supervisor in order to complete the UROP Research Experience Registration Form:
+You will need, for example, to have agreed the following with your supervisor in order to complete the UROP Research Experience Registration Form

-- A start and end date, but also referring to any inactive weeks during this period such as for a holiday (Section 2)
+- A start date and an end date, but also referring to any inactive weeks during this period such as for a holiday (Section 2);

 ALL PARTICIPANTS must ensure they complete Section 1 fully and then sign and date that they have read the UROP Participant’s Declaration.

-The Host Department should send the completed UROP Research Experience Registration Form (as a single PDF) to their Student Records Contact or to email@example.com
+The Host Department should send the completed UROP Research Experience Registration Form (as a single PDF; one per email; please also include the start date of the UROP in the subject line) to email@example.com

-Upon receipt of the UROP Research Experience Registration Form by the UROP Team:
+Upon receipt of the UROP Research Experience Registration Form by the UROP team (Student Records):

-- The UROP Team will confirm that the research experience has been processed by emailing the student (copied to the supervisor, and the relevant administrator in the host department)
+- If eligiblity for UROP is confirmed, the UROP Team will confirm the registration of the research experience by emailing the student (copied to the supervisor, and the relevant administrator in the host department.)

 The email sent to a UROP participant who is NEW to the College will include:

 - a College Identifier Number (CID).
-This will be required before you can apply for a room in a College hall of residence.
+This will be required before the student can apply for a room in a College student accommodation (if that is their intent).

-- an instruction to create a Student e-Service account.
+- an instruction to create a My Imperial account.
 The student should then (in the 4 week window prior to the scheduled start date) provide/upload information which allows them to complete their registration.
-This will include providing personal data, home and London addresses and phone numbers/email addresses; emergency contact details for a parent or relative; answering a question concerning any disabilities you may have; uploading copies of your passport)
+This will include providing personal data, home and London addresses and phone numbers/email addresses; emergency contact details for a parent or relative; answering a question concerning any disabilities you may have.)

 All participants, but especially those who are new to the College, should act promptly on the instructions given in their registration email as completion of these tasks will speed up access or updating access to College services/facilities.
 However, Imperial College students who undertake a UROP research experience in their own academic department will find that they are set-up to pursue their research experience without much adjustment.